 The Big White Envelope

-• Increases the age for mandatory retirement fund RMDs (required minimum distributions) from age 72 to age 73 starting in 2023.
+• Another age increase for mandatory RMDs (Required Minimum Distributions) from age 72 to age

 • Qualified unreimbursed medical care expenses that exceed 7.5% of AGI are deductible, but when calculated along with your mortgage interest, real estate taxes, etc. you still have to exceed the standard deduction to make that worthwhile.
 We can give you a target number for how much you need overall before you spend hours looking up your medical co-pays.